lando/lando/docs/help/2020-changelog.md

 # 2020

+## v3.0.15 - In Development

+Lando is **free** and **open source** software that relies on contributions from developers like you!
+If you like Lando then help us spend more time making, updating and supporting it by [contributing](https://github.com/sponsors/lando).

+* Fixed bug causing unauthed `platformsh` recipes to ask for source/destination on build [#2612](https://github.com/lando/lando/pull/2612)

 ## v3.0.14 - [September 28, 2020](https://github.com/lando/lando/releases/tag/v3.0.14)

 Lando is **free** and **open source** software that relies on contributions from developers like you!
 If you like Lando then help us spend more time making, updating and supporting it by [contributing](https://github.com/sponsors/lando).